 I love the taste of these veggies sauteed with extra virgin olive oil and seasoned with sea salt and pepper.
 For variety, add garlic or other spices too.

-Next scrub vegetables underwater.
-Use a hand peeler to scrape the outer skin from the vegetables.
+Step 2.
+Scrub vegetables underwater.
+Use a hand peeler to scrape the outer skin and bottom fibrous edge or stem from the vegetables.

+Step 3.
 Use a knife to cut the vegetables into the desired size.
-It's best to be as consistent as possible when cutting the vegetables.
+It's best to be as size consistent as possible when cutting the vegetables so they cook and are done at the same time.
+See tips for cutting julienned vegetables under FAQs below.

 The best vegetables to julienne are root vegetables or those with flesh or stem that is solid and firm.

-For this recipe, I chose carrots, broccoli stalks, and parsnips.
-You could easily choose rutabagas, turnips, or winter squash.
+The following are good options carrots, broccoli stalks, parsnips, rutabagas, turnips, winter squash, or potatoes.
 Use what you already have in your pantry.

 To retain the color and flavor of the julienned veggies, blanch the vegetable strips for 2 minutes.